 In colloquial terms, aggressive men may be perceived as being “go-getters,” while similarly aggressive women may be perceived as having “sharp elbows.”
 Closing the Gender Gap: Advancing Women in Corporate America, Goldman Sachs

-The playing field when it comes to male and female leadership then, is clearly not a level one.
-And the very leadership characteristics that accelerate the advancement of our male colleagues can actually be seen as negative when applied to women.
+When it comes to male and female leadership the playing field isn’t level.
+Leadership characteristics that accelerate the careers of our male colleagues can actually be seen as negative when applied to women.

 So what’s the solution?